seamplex/feenox/doc/sds.md

 ### Syntactic sugar & highlighting

 The first argument not starting with a dash to the `feenox` executable is the path to the main input file.
-This main input file can in turn include other FeenoX input files and/or read data from other files (such as meshes) or resources (such as shared memory objects).
+This main input file can in turn include other FeenoX input files (with the [`INCLUDE`](https://www.seamplex.com/feenox/doc/feenox-manual.html#include) keyword) and/or read data from other files (such as meshes with the [`READ_MESH`](https://www.seamplex.com/feenox/doc/feenox-manual.html#read_mesh) instruction) or other resources (such as data files for point-wise data interpolation with [`FUNCTION`](https://www.seamplex.com/feenox/doc/feenox-manual.html#function) or shared memory objects TBD).
 The input files are plain text files, either pure ASCII or UTF-8 (more details in @sec:git-friendliness).

+XXXXXXXXXXXXXXXXXXXXXXXXx
 The extension can be anything, but a particular one is recommended so that per-extension syntax highlighting can be enabled in text editors (both graphical such as [Kate](https://kate-editor.org/) and cloud-friendly such as [Vim](https://www.vim.org/) as illustrated in @fig:highlighting) and in documentation (e.g. both HTML and PDF using Pandoc/LaTeX as in the [FeenoX website](https://www.seamplex.com/feenox)).

 In principle any extension (even no extension) can be used for the FeenoX input files.
 Throughout the FeenoX repository and documentation the extension `.fee` is used, which has a couple of advantages: